BotArtist: Generic approach for bot detection in Twitter via semi-automatic machine learning pipeline

-Social expansion is very difficult to achieve without high activity, such as tweets, re-tweets, comments, etc. In comparison with profile-based features, the extraction and utilization of textual or graph features can result in instability, causing a significant performance drop across various periods or discussion topic datasets \cite{shevtsov2023russo}.
+Social expansion is very difficult to achieve without high activity, such as tweets, re-tweets, comments, etc. In comparison with profile-based features, the extraction and utilization of textual or graph features can result in instability, causing a significant performance drop across various periods or discussion topic datasets \citep{shevtsov2023russo}.
 Consequently, we need to extract as much information as possible from the user profiles to identify extremely active accounts.
 The difference between very popular social media accounts (also known as celebrities), and bot accounts is that they try to post and share as much content as possible during the day.
-To properly separate normal and bot accounts, we develop 49 unique features described in table: \ref{tab:features}.
 Due to the differences between Twitter API v1.1 and v2, we have devised a method for constructing features in a way that allows the extraction of selected information from both v1.1 and v2 without any additional manipulation.
 The profile features we have extracted are categorized into three distinct groups: count, boolean, and real-valued.